Bill Shine resigns as White House communications director, joins Trump's 2020 campaign

 White House communications director Bill Shine has resigned and will become a senior adviser to President Donald Trump's re-election campaign, officials announced Friday.

-Shine, a former top executive at Fox News before he resigned amid sexual harassment scandals there in 2017, has worked in what's become a high-turnover position in the White House since July of last year.
+Shine, a former top executive at Fox News before he resigned amid sexual harassment scandals there in 2017, has worked in what's become a high-turnover position in the White House since last July.

 White House communications director Bill Shine resignsMarch 8, 201903:10